 1. Uncanny valley effect: The deepfake may look almost realistic, but something is kinda off, it may make the video look strange or uncanny.

-2. Visual artifacts: If you look closely at the deepfake, you may notice blurry edges, inconsistent lighting, or distortions around the person’s face.
+2. Visual artifacts: If you look closely at the fake, you may notice blurry edges, inconsistent lighting, or distortions around the person’s face.

-3. Unnatural movements: If the movements don’t look natural, or if their facial expressions don’t match the tone of their voice, it could be a deepfake.
+3. Unnatural movements: If the movements don’t look natural, or if their facial expressions don’t match the tone of their voice, it could be fake.

 4. Inconsistencies: Inconsistencies like background or lighting changes could be a sign that it has been manipulated.

-5. Audio anomalies: If the audio seems off, such as if the person’s voice doesn’t sound quite right, it could be a deepfake.
+5. Audio anomalies: If the audio seems off, such as if the person’s voice doesn’t sound quite right, it could be a fake.